-Causes irritation to the respiratory tract.
+Inhalation: Causes irritation to the respiratory tract.
 Symptoms may include coughing, shortness of breath.

-Not expected to be a health hazard via ingestion.

-Not expected to be a health hazard from skin exposure.

-Eye Contact:

-Causes irritation, redness, and pain.

-Chronic Exposure:

-Repeated exposure may cause symptoms similar to those listed for acute effects.
+Ingestion: Not expected to be a health hazard via ingestion.
+Skin Contact: Not expected to be a health hazard from skin exposure.
+Eye Contact: Causes irritation, redness, and pain.
+Chronic Exposure: Repeated exposure may cause symptoms similar to those listed for acute effects.
 Prolonged contact with skin may result in minor mechanical irritation.

-Aggravation of Pre-existing Conditions:
+Aggravation of Pre-existing Conditions: No information found.

-Remove to fresh air.
+Inhalation: Remove to fresh air.
 If not breathing, give artificial respiration.
 If breathing is difficult, give oxygen.
 Get medical attention.

-Not expected to require first aid measures.
+Ingestion: Not expected to require first aid measures.
 If large amounts were swallowed, give water to drink and get medical advice.

-Wash exposed area with soap and water.
+Skin Contact: Wash exposed area with soap and water.
 Get medical advice if irritation develops.

-Eve Contact:

-Immediately flush eyes with plenty of water for at least 15 minutes, lifting lower and upper eyelids occasionally.
+Eye Contact: Immediately flush eyes with plenty of water for at least 15 minutes, lifting lower and upper eyelids occasionally.
 Get medical attention immediately.

-Fire
+Fire:

 Not considered to be a fire hazard.

 Explosion:

 Not considered to be an explosion hazard.

 Fire Extinguishing Media:

 Use any means suitable for extinguishing surrounding fire.

 Special Information:

 In the event of a fire, wear full protective clothing and NIOSH-approved self-contained breathing apparatus with full facepiece operated in the pressure demand or other positive pressure mode.